embicoin/documents/python programming in Storj.md

 [utamaro@nowhere ~]$ python storj.py download "0c12e76f671e6056b3be9af526acf1f6ca3d42d9066c811c9bceae560f3791cc?key=31292df8fd0ec1d5c3904fc12a4c90ca1f2425e0aaad1e6171970fddb904a823"
 b'test data\n
 ```
-Be careful to use double-quotation to specify the key when downloading bacause key includes =(equal), which has special meaning for shell.
+Be careful to use double-quotation to specify the key when downloading because key includes =(equal), which has special meaning for shell.

-You can see test.dat is uploaded, and downloaded sucessfully.
+You can see test.dat is uploaded, and downloaded successfully.

 ##6.
 Conclusion
-I explaned the outline of Storj, which is clowd storage platform.
+I explained the outline of Storj, which is cloud storage platform.
 And I wrote a
 simple program for uploading  /downloading files across Storj network by using Python.
 If you want to check the other programs using JSON API, check [this thread in Storjtalk](https://storjtalk.org/index.php?topic=1492.0).
 If you have an excellent idea that uses JSON API, don't hesitate to post your idea to Storjtalk!